 Juan Mata exudes class, intelligence and panache – and not just with a ball at his feet.

 The Reds’ no.8 has asserted himself as one of our key performers during his time at Old Trafford, regularly contributing important goals and assists.
-That includes a stunning scissor kick at Liverpool in March 2015 and his display at Merseyside was nothing short of mesmeric.
-Performances like these that elevated Juan to the status of a fans' favourite.
+That includes a stunning scissor kick at Liverpool in March 2015, and his display on Merseyside was nothing short of mesmeric.
+Performances like these elevated Juan to the status of a fans' favourite.

 Following his move to Old Trafford from Stamford Bridge in January 2014 – when the Spaniard travelled to the Aon Training Complex by helicopter – Mata scored a crucial equaliser in United’s dramatic extra-time victory over Crystal Palace in the 2016 FA Cup final.
 He also started the EFL Cup final success against Southampton and Europa League triumph against Ajax in 2017.

 Mata’s eye for a pass and knack of chipping in with key goals continued in 2017/18 – his double away to Leicester in December a highlight of his campaign.
 Those goals capped Juan’s best spell of the season, his displays earning a deserved nomination as the club’s Player of the Month for December, when only the excellence of Jesse Lingard denied him the award.
 In February, the hugely popular player was frustrated to be involved in the first Video Assisted Refereeing decision in United’s history.
 His ‘goal’ in the fourth-round FA Cup win at Huddersfield was controversially adjudged offside, despite inconclusive video evidence.